GMHarish285/grokverse.rfc/README.md

 # grokverse.rfc
-Submissions repository for `ASOC16` - Gamified 2D Metaverse Working Spaces
+Submissions repository for `ASOC16` - [https://github.com/acm-avv/grokverse.rfc](https://github.com/acm-avv/grokverse.rfc)

 > [!NOTE]
-All discussions regarding `ASOC13: Gamified 2D Metaverse Working Spaces` shall take place at [https://github.com/acm-avv/grokverse.rfc](https://github.com/acm-avv/grokverse.rfc)
+All discussions regarding `ASOC13: Gamified 2D Metaverse Working Spaces` shall take place at [https://github.com/orgs/acm-avv/discussions/21](https://github.com/orgs/acm-avv/discussions/21)

 ## Overview
 In-order to be eligible to work on this project as **Request for Code** under the banner of **Amrita Summer of Code, 2025**, you are required to form a team of size 1-4 and have all the members register at [amsoc.vercel.app](https://amsoc.vercel.app)